aeyshx/ML_RICEYIELD/README.md

 - Control model saving and sample creation via `output.save_model` and `output.create_sample` settings.

 ### Notes
-- Typhoon impact configurable via typhoon_impact_rule (STY_only or all_types).
+- Typhoon impact configurable via typhoon_impact_rule (any_event uses all storm types TD/TS/STS/TY/STY).
-- Wind direction outside [0,360) treated as missing, imputed by circular mean before sin/cos.
+- msw_max_per_quarter is computed from all storm types, unit km/h, zero when no event.
+- Wind features, quarter dummies, and lag features are disabled for this iteration.

+### Storm features
+- **typhoon_impact**: Binary flag (1 if any storm event present in that quarter, 0 otherwise)
+- **msw_max_per_quarter**: Maximum sustained wind speed (km/h) for that quarter, 0 when no events occur